mattbierner/blog.mattbierner.com/_posts/2016-02-28-one-thesaurical-motherfucker.md

 Clearly something is a little bit off.
 But I think I know the problem.

 Now, while I love me some Melville, god damn is he one thesaurical motherfucker, with word choices that border on satire at times.
-So if I could could use big, highfalutin words like him, surely my writing would be much better!
+If only I could could use big, highfalutin words like him, surely my writing would be much better!
 So I built a tool to help me do just that.

 {% include image.html file="example.png" %}